 There is no need to be nervous about having sedation dentistry at our practice.
 We are licensed by the American Dental Association, and you will find that we are both respectful and professional at all times.

-Sedation dentistry is closely regulated by law, and there are three sedative states at which your dentist can administer your treatment: mild sedation, moderate sedation, and deep sedation.
+Sedation dentistry in Kent, WA is closely regulated by law, and there are three sedative states at which your dentist can administer your treatment: mild sedation, moderate sedation, and deep sedation.

-Please contact our practice to schedule a consultation, learn more about sedation dentistry, and find out which sedation dentistry method may be right for you.
+Please contact our sedation dentist in Kent, WA to schedule a consultation, learn more about sedation dentistry, and find out which sedation dentistry method may be right for you.

 Wisdom teeth are types of molars found in the very back of your mouth.
 These teeth usually appear in late teens or early twenties but may become impacted (fail to erupt) due to lack of room in the jaw or angle of entry.
 The most common type of impacted wisdom tooth is “mesial”, meaning that the tooth is angled forward toward the front of your mouth.

 Each patient's situation is unique.
-Your dentist will usually take a panoramic X-ray to determine whether your wisdom teeth will need to be removed.
+Your dentist in Kent, WA will usually take a panoramic X-ray to determine whether your wisdom teeth will need to be removed.
 If your dentist recommends removal of your wisdom teeth, it is best to have them removed sooner rather than later.

 Wisdom teeth are typically removed in the late teens or early twenties because there is a greater chance that the teeth's roots have not fully formed and the bone surrounding the teeth is less dense.
 These two factors can make extraction easier, as well as making the recovery time much shorter.

 Once your wisdom teeth have been extracted, the healing process begins.
 Healing time varies depending on the degree of difficulty related to the extraction.
-Your dentist will let you know what to expect and will provide instructions for a comfortable, efficient healing process.
+Your dentist will let you know what to expect and will provide instructions for a comfortable, efficient healing process after wisdom tooth removal in Kent, WA.

 In the past, if you had a tooth with a diseased nerve, you would probably lose that tooth.
 Today, with a special dental procedure called root canal treatment, your tooth can be saved.
 Root canals are a relatively simple procedure involving one to three office visits.
-Best of all, having a root canal when necessary can save your tooth and your smile!
+Best of all, having a root canal in Kent, WA, when necessary, can save your tooth and your smile!

 A tooth's nerve is not vitally important to a tooth's health and function after the tooth has emerged through the gums.
 Its only function is sensory – to provide the sensation of hot or cold.
 The presence or absence of a nerve will not affect the day-to-day functioning of the tooth.